emacs-mirror/emacs/mps/manual/source/reference/index.rst

     ``addr`` is the address of the object whose class is of interest.

-    Returns an address that is related to the class or type of the object, for passing on to support tools (such as graphical browsers), or a null pointer if this is not possible.
+    Returns an address that is related to the class or type of the object, for passing on to support tools, or a null pointer if this is not possible.

     It is recommended that a null pointer be returned for :term:`padding objects <padding object>` and :term:`forwarding